feral-dot-io/protoc-gen-elmer/README.md

 - Existing options have caveats (e.g., partial feature support).
 Avoid this.
 - Twirp client options (URL prefix, auth, etc)

-I've aimed for a fully designed naming system assuming full control over client, API and server in the aim to avoid naming collisions.
-However this doesn't take into account future change eg., Elm could add reserved words.
-At that point the API shouldn't be revised beyond the Protobuf rules

 Smaller steps:
 - Review and compare https://developers.google.com/protocol-buffers/docs/reference/go-generated
 - proto2 syntax
 - limited enums for when we really don't care about compat control?
 - comments with Elm naming commands? e.g., [elm=HelloEnum]
 - enums with allow_alias=true prefixes alias function
-- imports
+- imports need to reference other files
 - unknown types result in a panic
 - change do not edit line to match: ^// Code generated .* DO NOT EDIT\.$
+- reserved names (enums) should be registered so collisions end up with _
+- cmdgen.rpcPrefixes isn't applied to config

 code quality:
 - naming has two paths, it over complicates elmgen
 - elmgen/Field is overloaded, needs to be an interface

+release checklist
+- Review README
+- examples folder

 ## Bugs, other

 For now, talk to @Joshua on Slack

+## Naming

+I've aimed for a fully designed naming system assuming full control over client, API and server in the aim to avoid naming collisions.
+However this doesn't take into account future change eg., Elm could add reserved words.
+At that point the API shouldn't be revised beyond the Protobuf rules